 9. Practical Statistics for Data Scientists (June 2020)

 A book on statistics specifically for data scientists!
 This 2nd edition includes valuable Python examples.

 …But Don’t Just Read Books!

-Books can be a great way to augment your data science learning.
+Reading (or listening to) books can be a great way to augment your data science learning.
 But the best way to learn anything, including data science, is to get hands-on and actually do it.
 Write the code you’re reading about.
 Collect your own data.
 Build your own models.
 Learn by doing.

 Dataquest’s online classes teach you everything that you need to become a data scientist in a hands-on, project-based format.
-From the moment you sign up (it’s free) you’ll be writing real code and working with real datasets.
+From the moment you sign up (it’s free), you’ll be writing real code and working with real datasets.